apache/flink-web/_posts/2021-08-30-release-statefun-3.1.0.md

   - An address scoped storage acting as a key-value store for a particular address.
   - A unified cross-language way to send, receive and store values across languages.
-  - Dynamic ValueSpec to describe the state name, type, and possibly expiration configuration at runtime
+  - Dynamic `ValueSpec` to describe the state name, type, and possibly expiration configuration at runtime.

 You can get started by adding the SDK to your `go.mod` file.